ePages-de/epages-devportal/_posts/2019/2019-11-19-being-a-devoxxian-in-antwerp.md

 ## How to get properly hacked, [Julien Topçu](https://twitter.com/julientopcu){:target="_blank"}

-Presented by Julien Topçu, a member of the OWASP Foundation whose mission is to increase the visibility of security on applications, so that people and organizations can make informed decisions.
+This talk was held by Julien Topçu, a member of the OWASP Foundation whose mission is to increase the visibility of security on applications, so that people and organizations can make informed decisions.

 {% image_custom image="/assets/img/pages/blog/images/devoxx-be-julien.jpeg" width="50" lightbox %}

-He made the attenders discover security holes, through the story of Candide admiring his mentor, who decides to create his own commercial site "Pangloss", where you can find books and video game consoles.
+He made the attendees discover security holes through the story of Candide admiring his mentor, who decides to create his own commercial site "Pangloss", where you can find books and video game consoles.

-He showed us through his adventures how Candide discovered the vulnerabilities of his site, starting from the well-known SQL Injection which allows among others to log as an administrator, to less known vulnerabilities that can execute code in remote.
+He showed us through his adventures how Candide discovered the vulnerabilities of his site, starting from the well-known SQL injection which allows, among others, to log in as an administrator, to less known vulnerabilities that can execute code from remote.

-What I particularly appreciated in this presentation is the ease with which I understood and followed this subject so well brought.
+What I particularly appreciated in this presentation was the ease with which I understood and followed this subject that was so well brought.
 It was easy to put myself in Candide's place and from now on I would be more vigilant in my code to avoid security breaches.

 ### Java Language Futures, [Brian Goetz](https://twitter.com/BrianGoetz){:target="_blank"}

-When it comes to Java, it has been declared dead many times but in reality, it is the world most popular programming platform.
-And next year (2020) Java will be 25 years old, for coincidence next year I will also be 25 years old :p
+When it comes to Java, it has been declared dead many times, but in reality it is the world's most popular programming platform.
+And next year (2020) Java will be 25 years old, for coincidence next year I will also be 25 years old 😃.

-Brian Goetz
+*Brian Goetz*
 {% image_custom image="/assets/img/pages/blog/images/devoxx-be-java-upgrade.jpg" width="50" lightbox %}

 Here are some of the language features coming up which will make it easier to build and maintain reliable programs:

 #### Switch statement

- * Switch now can be either a statement or an expression
+ * Switch can now be either a statement or an expression
  * Multiple cases at once are allowed
  * No fallthrough allowed, break rarely needed
  * More concise, less error-prone